 “I’m not a good reader.
 I rarely finish a book.
 I can’t absorb them or digest them the way other people do.
 I think I learn differently.
 There is some sort of visual thing going on with what my eyes see and what my brain processes.
 I just feel like I’m simplified in those ways.”

-Beneath her simplicity lives a brilliant mind.
-For her lyrics, Lori draws ideas from sources other than the written word.
+But beneath Lori’s simplicity lives a brilliant mind.
+For her lyrics, she draws ideas from sources other than the written word.
 “I’m an idea puller, and I do reach to other things for inspiration, like going to live shows or listening to podcasts.”

 “I wrote that with Troy Virgus and Katelyn Smith.
 This makes it sound like I watch so much TV (she laughs), but that title was from the television show ‘Modern Family.’
 It was the punchline of a joke.
 I just loved it.
 I thought, it’s five words and everybody sees a picture in those five words.”